 However, the generalization that Internet companies are not and should not be treated as publishers is unsound because it fails to distinguish between different kinds of Internet companies.
 On the one hand, arguably, Internet service providers, caching providers, and web hosting services are not in the business of selecting, curating, and editing content and are mere conduits of online communication and interpersonal connectivity on a par with telephone companies.
 Along these lines, the current body of European Union media and digital services law—including the Audiovisual Media Services Directive and the Digital Services Act—establishes liability exemptions for these sorts of Internet companies.
 On the other hand, Internet search engines, Internet messaging services, online video-sharing platforms, and social media platforms arguably are engaged in forms of “editing” along somewhat similar lines to newspapers, magazines, and radio and television broadcasters.
 The point is that such Internet companies routinely make “editorial” decisions through their content policies and then utilize their algorithms and content detection and moderation tools to implement those decisions by promoting some content and reducing the distribution of, or even removing, other content.

 Indeed, in two recent decisions—Moody v.
 NetChoice, LLC and NetChoice, LLC v.
 Paxton—the U.S. Supreme Court has made exactly that point.
 What the Justices argue, in effect, is that the First Amendment does not care about free speech in general terms; what it cares about is protecting the freedom of expression of private persons against governmental interference.
 Thus, when a person’s speech is restricted by other private individuals or companies, the First Amendment does not apply.
 In fact, free speech rights are exercised by newspaper editors who choose not to print letters expressing certain types of content or viewpoints (e.g. lewd material, lewd material depicting homosexuality specifically), and by the senior managers or officers of social media platforms who choose to remove certain types of content or viewpoints (e.g. hate speech, hate speech against homosexuals specifically).
 By contrast, when governments enact laws banning newspaper editors or social media platforms from choosing not to publish or distribute certain material or content, then this violates their First Amendment right to make such decisions unmolested by governments.
-Thus, in his concurring opinion in the NetChoice cases, Justice Alito points to Section 230(c)(2)(A) of Title 47 of the U.S. Code which explicitly grants to providers and users of interactive computer services immunity from liability for “any action voluntarily taken in good faith to restrict access to or availability of material that the provider or user considers to be obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable, whether or not such material is constitutionally protected” (the so-called good Samaritan clause).
+Thus, in his concurring opinion in the NetChoice cases, Justice Alito points to Section 230(c)(2)(A) of Title 47 of the U.S. Code which explicitly grants to providers and users of interactive computer services immunity “from liability for voluntary, good-faith efforts to restrict or remove content that is ‘obscene, lewd, lascivious, filthy, excessively violent, harassing, or otherwise objectionable’”—also known as the good Samaritan clause.